 Through regular yoga sessions you stimulate your body to release more happiness hormones such as serotonin and dopamine.
 You feel fitter and more balanced.
 In addition, yoga can reduce blood pressure and thus Prevent heart attack and stroke.

-Progressive muscle relaxation according to Jacobsen is a tried and tested relaxation method that is used for chronic states of restlessness and anxiety disorders.
-The procedure is very simple: one after the other, you tense all the muscles of your body and release them again suddenly.
+Progressive muscle relaxation according to Jacobsen is a tried and tested relaxation method that can be used for chronic states of restlessness and Anxiety disorders is used.
+It's very easy to do: one after the other, you tense all the muscles in your body and then release them in a jerk.
 You start with the facial muscles and work your way up to the toes.

 The aim is to be able to use this relaxation method discreetly in stressful situations at some point and thus to be able to relax practically "at the touch of a button".
 The effectiveness of progressive muscle relaxation has been demonstrated in be proven in several studies.

 Do you sometimes have the feeling that you are not really aware of yourself and your environment because you are so stressed?
 Then it would be advisable to try mindfulness training.
 The latter can be done in different ways.
 So-called body scans are popular, for example, in which you consciously feel every part of your body.

 But a walk in the woods can also serve as effective mindfulness training.
 Leave your mobile phone at home and concentrate exclusively on your surroundings.
 What do you see, hear and smell?
 How does it make you feel?
 Soak up all sensory impressions and take the time to interpret them.

 Another component of mindfulness training is the so-called Mindfulness-Based Stress Reduction (MBSR).
 This is a standardized procedure that combines relaxation elements such as breathing techniques and meditation.